Girl Meets Fire

 Table setting of a large bowl of arroz con dulce and two small portions with spoons and napkins.

 Rice pudding's popularity during Christmas makes it a versatile dessert for other holidays such as Easter, Mother's Day, Picnics, and Thanksgiving.
 In addition to rice pudding, Puerto Rico offers other delicious holiday treats such as Guava Delights, a cake with guava paste filling, and Bread Pudding, a silky custard dessert made with bread.
 These Puerto Rican desserts will impress and satisfy guests on any occasion.
+But for hot Summer Days, nothing beats Puerto Rican homemade ice pops like Limbers de Coco or Limbers de Pistachio.

 Jump To